-The LED Fault flag (bit 2 of the Flags Register) reads back a '1' if the part is active in Flash or Torch mode and either LED1 or LED2 experience an open or short condition.
-An LED open condition is signaled if the OVP threshold is crossed at the OUT pin while the device is in Flash, Torch, or Privacy mode.
-An LED short condition is signaled if the voltage at LED1 or LED2 goes below 500 mV while the device is in Flash, Torch, or Privacy mode.
-In an LED open condition there is a 2μs deglitch time from when the output voltage crosses the OVP threshold to when the LED Fault Flag is triggered.
-In an LED short condition there is a 250μs deglitch time from when the LED voltage falls below 500 mV until the LED Fault Flag is set.
-The LED Fault Flag can only be reset to '0' by pulling HWEN low, cycling power, or by removing the fault condition and reading back the Flags Register.
+The LED Fault flag (bit 2 of the Flags Register) reads back a (1) if the part is active in Flash or Torch mode and either LED1 or LED2 experience an open or short condition.
+An LED open condition is signaled if the OVP threshold is crossed at the OUT pin while the device is in Flash or Torch mode.
+An LED short condition is signaled if the voltage at LED1 or LED2 goes below 500 mV while the device is in Torch or Flash mode.
+In an LED open condition there is a 2 μs deglitch time from when the output voltage crosses the OVP threshold to when the LED Fault Flag is triggered.
+In an LED short condition there is a 250 μs deglitch time before the LED Fault Flag is set.
+The LED Fault Flag can only be reset to (0) by pulling HWEN low, doing a power on reset of the LM3559, or by removing the fault condition and reading back the Flags Register.